rilldata/rill/docs/docs/reference/project-files/rill-yaml.md

 ## Testing access policies

-During development, it is always a good idea to check if your [access policies](/manage/security.md) are behaving the way you designed them to.
+During development, it is always a good idea to check if your [access policies](/manage/security.md) are behaving the way you designed them to before pushing these changes into production.
 You can set mock users which enables a drop down in the dashboard preview to view as a specific user.

 ```yaml
 mock_users: